COBRA starts to bite

 If you haven’t already done so, now’s the time to check out the Affordable Care Act marketplace.
 Anyone who doesn’t want to pony up for COBRA is entitled to a special 60-day enrollment period.

-Though that free coverage will run out in December, the American Rescue Plan is providing broad, reduced-cost coverage at least through 2022.
+The American Rescue Plan is providing broad, reduced-cost coverage at least through 2022.

 Medicaid or marriage may hold an answer